robhiddinga/domoticz-tile-mod/README.md

 # domoticz-tile-mod
 lua example to modify all parts of a custom device

-As text tiles are limited in their presentations options.
+As text tiles are limited in their presentation options.
 I decided next best would be to modify a custom sensor.
 As examples are scarce I share my snippet.